 NPEC Report on the IPEDS Human Resources Survey

-IEHE’s Kristina Powers is pleased to have been invited to write and author the recently published white paper by the National Postsecondary Education Cooperative (NPEC) titled Examining Current Institutional Outsourcing Practices and the IPEDS Human Resources Survey Component.
+IEHE’s Kristina Powers is pleased to have been invited to write the recently published white paper by the National Postsecondary Education Cooperative (NPEC) titled Examining Current Institutional Outsourcing Practices and the IPEDS Human Resources Survey Component.
 The NPEC Report on the IPEDS Human Resources Survey was commissioned to examine the current landscape of institutional outsourcing as it relates to the IPEDS-HR survey.

 Faculty and Staff Counted in the IPEDS Human Resources Survey

 How many faculty and staff work to serve the institution and its students?
 This seems like a simple question, but it currently cannot be answered through IPEDS data due to institutions’ varying use of outsourcing and part-time faculty.
 It is with this backdrop that NPEC sought to understand current outsourcing and part-time faculty-use practices as they relate to the IPEDS-HR survey through this paper.
 The information gathered will assist in identifying gaps in the existing IPEDS-HR collection.

 Trends over the past decade show that institutions are using outsourced services and other cost reduction strategies that affect staffing patterns and employment practices for both instructional and non-instructional staff, and many are considering additional use of such practices.
 Outsourcing is “a form of privatization that generally refers to a higher education institution’s decision to contract with an external organization to provide a traditional campus function or service.
 The contractor either takes over the task of compensating and managing the employees of the university, paying the group according to its standards, or replaces the university employees with its own staff” (Phipps & Merisotis, 2005, p.
 1).